flownative/action-docker-publish-semver/README.md

-# Docker Image Release Github Action
+# Docker Publish SemVer Github Action

-This Github action takes an existing, tagged Docker image from the Github package repository, creates multiple new tags according to Semantic Versioning, and publishes them to a given target registry.
+This Github action takes an existing, tagged Docker image from the a Docker image registry (for example, the Github Package Repository), creates multiple new tags according to Semantic Versioning, and publishes them to a given target registry.

 In short, if you have an image `docker.pkg.github.com/acme/docker-magic-wand/magic-wand:1.2.3+4`, it will be tagged and released as:

-- `acme/magic-wand:1.2.3+4`
 - `acme/magic-wand:1.2.3`
 - `acme/magic-wand:1.2`
 - `acme/magic-wand:1`